nathanlarsen1/PacketCaptureTCPDUMPLinux/README.md

 <h3>Summary</h3>

-In this excerise, I demonstrated the use of Python used by a Cybersecurity Analyst.
-This example displayed how algorithms in Python can be used to perform several necessary functions to improve accuracy and efficiency of daily tasks.
+In this excerise, I demonstrated the use of tcpdump used by a Cybersecurity Analyst.
+This example displayed how you can identify netowrk interfaces.
+How you can use tcpdump to capture network data for inspection, interpret the output and save and load packet data for later analysis.

-•	identify network interfaces,
-•	use the tcpdump command to capture network data for inspection,
-•	interpret the information that tcpdump outputs regarding a packet, and
-•	save and load packet data for later analysis.